 As we continued I was surprised to find a section of the creek flowing.

 We then reached the second constriction.
-The name “The Gates” of the canyon came to mind:
+The name “The Gates” of the canyon came to mind.

 We had one more final pitch, and noticed our first bolt in the canyon wall.
-It was completely unnecessary for us – it was just another fun slide!
+It was completely unnecessary for us as this was just another fun slide!

 We started out strong, but our remaining energy reserves quickly dwindled and our pace slowed.
-I made it a challenge to see how far I could go with out a light.
+I made it a challenge to see how far I could go without a light.
 To be honest I was surprised how dark it was when Jono finally stopped to don his lamp.

 Feeling stupid and regretting not putting my light on earlier, I headed back and found the junction to the bridge.
 Crouching down, I found Jono’s fresh tracks and hurried after him.

 We got to Loulou’s Pizzeria minutes before it closed and got some quick take-away.
 I wolfed it down when I got home, had a shower and crashed.
-I was going to feel it tomorrow! but was already thinking about the next adventure.
+I was going to feel it tomorrow, but was already thinking about the next adventure.

 I know it’s been a long time since you did this canyon, but do you remember how much rope you used for each stage of that big two stage rappel?
 Did you use a full length of a 60m rope to get to the first stage, and then need another 60m to get to the bottom?
 I’m just wondering if two 70m ropes will be enough.
 Thank you